 -1w = 1 week before the job starts!

 Senta will keep an eye on jobs that are going to start in the future and it knows to schedule tasks beforehand.
 To learn more, check out our guide to pivotal dates.

 Business day offsets

-Business day calculations mean you can skip weekends and bank holidays when entering date offsets.
+Business day calculations mean you can skip weekends and bank holidays (currently UK bank holidays only) when entering date offsets.